Non-Hermitian semi-Dirac semi-metals: Results

 For our semi-Dirac model, we discover three distinct cases by choosing different contours and their centers along the real axis by redefining $\theta(k)$ with respect to the base energy: 1) when we do not enclose an EP [Fig.~\ref{Vorticity_2}(a)], 2) when the contour marginally touches the EP [Fig.~\ref{Vorticity_2}(b)], and 3) when we enclose an EP [Fig.~\ref{Vorticity_2}(c)].
 So, we clearly demonstrate a topological phase transition as the vorticity changes and there is a charateristic swapping of eigenvalues and corresponding eigenvectors as the momentum is traversed along the contour around an EP.
 As shown in Fig.~\ref{Vorticity_2}(c) and (d), for the two neighboring EPs the complex eigenvalues wind around each other in opposite directions, namely in clockwise and anticlockwise directions with vorticities $+1/2$ and $-1/2$, respectively.
 When we enclose odd number of EPs within the contour $\Gamma$, we obtain a half-integer vorticity, while for even number of EPs, the vorticity becomes an integer, as shown in Fig.~\ref{Vorticity_2}(f).
 These results are in agreement with our analysis in the previous subsection using the winding number.

-\subsection{Bulk-boundary Correspondence}
+\subsection{Bulk-boundary correspondence}

 An important aspect of topological systems is the bulk-boundary correspondence, where a topologically non-trivial bulk manifests in the form of protected boundary modes~\cite{RevModPhys.82.3045}.
-This feature and its modifications in non-Hermitian systems have received intense interest~\cite{alvarez2018topological,ghatak2019new,torres2019perspective,bergholtz2019exceptional}.
+This feature and its modifications in non-Hermitian systems have received intense interest~\cite{alvarez2018topological,ghatak2019new,torres2019perspective,alvarez2018non,bergholtz2019exceptional}.Before we start analyzing lattice model we would like to clarify that an EP being the geometric property of the Hilbert space, its presence can be predicted in the perspective of the fidelity susceptibility~\cite{tzeng2020hunting}.
+Since there are only a limited number of $q = (q_x, q_y)$ points in a finite size system, the exceptional point may be absent in such a finite lattice model throughout the parameter space.
+It can be shown that the ground state fidelity susceptibility density characterizes an EP if one of the $q = (q_x, q_y)$ points is close to the $q_{EP}$~\cite{tzeng2020hunting}.
 To explore the bulk-boundary correspondence in our proposed semi-Dirac systems, we consider the following lattice Hamiltonian